Dheerajpal1234/Dheerajpal1234/README.md

 - 👋 Hi, I’m @Dheerajpal
 - 👀 I’m interested in learning programming languages(c++,python), web development etc.
-- 🌱 I’m currently learning C++ language
+- 🌱 I’m currently learning Java language
 - 💞️ I’m looking to some companies to get the intenships to increase my skill and knowledge
 - 📫 How to reach me- By my email id